Creating A Corner of Eden…

 In October 2014 we moved out of the little byre and in the space of a month transformed it into the Shepherd’s Cottage.
 We loved living there and couldn’t wait for other couples to enjoy its cosiness.
 The Farmhouse has since undertaken a few more improvements – re-roofing the building, removing the old rough cast and pointing the beautiful exposed stonework, fitting a new wood burning stove, improving the interior design of the dining room, bathroom and some of the bedrooms…..the list goes on.

 The business has grown so much over the years that the time came for Richard to ‘retire’ from his place of work and have a career change – he now has the title of ‘maintenance man’ and Debbie is enjoying being his boss.
 We are currently concentrating on adding new and exciting features to each of the cottages – always looking to update and improve what we offer to our lovely guests.
 In June 2017 we transformed Angel Barn’s parking area into the outdoor lounge with Wood Fired Hot Tub – we love this new addition!!
+We decided that the Shepherd’s Cottage should have something quirky and a bit different, so in September 2017 we installed an outdoor roll-top cast iron bath in its walled garden – perfect for star gazing with a glass of champagne!!

 At the beginning Richard, the optimist, thought it would take 18 months to convert everything, how wrong could he have been!
 Guess he hadn’t planned on Debbie being such a perfectionist!